 The neighborhood along Lakeland Drive, Twelfth Avenue, and Sherwood Drive evolved from several different eras, construction here began in the late 1930s and continued to the 1970s; the area is also known as Lakeland, Midland, and Sherwood Forest.
 The homes here are primarily brick veneer and tend to be one-story in height.

 In terms of local businesses, Conway Glass is a local glass blowing studio, fiber studio, dye studio, stained glass studio, and glass shop and is located in the former Creel Oil and Gas Company building.
-This building at 708 12th Avenue also houses the offices of Create!
-Conway (www.createconway.org) and Conway Cultural Development Corporation (www.conwayculture.org).
+This building at 708 12th Avenue also houses the office of Create!
+Conway (www.createconway.org).